 If you’ve ever run across a Toy Poodle before, you would know the breed immediately.
-These adorable dogs don’t get over 10 inches tall and weigh in at from six to nine pounds tops as adults.
+These adorable dogs don’t get over 10 inches tall and weigh in at 6 to 9 pounds tops as adults.
 One of the smallest of the Poodle breed, this puppy makes up in energy and love what it lacks in height and weight.

 Under 10 inches

 6 to 9 pounds

 Families with older kids, apartments, houses, many different types of people